Verified Carbon Units (VCUs)

 Note that VCS maintains an impartial position in the carbon market and does not hold, transact or solicit trades of VCUs.

 In addition to the above, VCUs are not suitable investments for individuals.
 Please see the CMIA/ICROA/IETA Statement on the suitability of Carbon Credits for investment by the General Public.
-If you have been approached to purchase VCUs as an investment or if you have any questions, please contact VCS.
+If you have been approached to purchase VCUs as an investment or if you have any questions, please contact Verra.